cldellow/csv2parquet/README.md

 # csv2parquet

 Convert a CSV to a parquet file.
+You may also find [sqlite-parquet-vtable](https://github.com/cldellow/sqlite-parquet-vtable) useful.

 ## Usage